WHAT DO STAIRLIFTS COST?

 – the stair material (standard wood or marble or steel)

-– the length of the warranty (some are a lifetime, others as short as 1 year)
+– the length of warranty (some are lifetime, others as short as 1 year)

 – Used lifts are often a good option if purchased from a dealer who can support them.
 A lift in “like new” condition that still has warranty coverage may be 20% reduced from new.
 An older lift may have a larger discount.
 But even a used lift typically requires a new rail as well as installation and support.

-– Used lift purchased from friends or on line almost never work out.
-The rail will be too long or too short, or a single part may be missing or broken (or break next moth) making the entire lift in-operable.
+– Used lifts purchased from friends or on line almost never work out.
+The rail will be too long or too short, or a single part may be missing or broken (or break next month) making the entire lift in-operable.

 – Renting is usually the best option if you know you will need the lift for just a few months before recovering or moving.

-The best custom curved lifts (where the stairway turns) are typically from $9,000 to $15,000.
+– The best custom curved chair lifts (where the stairway turns) have prices that typically range from $11,000 to $16,000.
 These lifts are all custom built specifically for your stairway.
-The low side is for one simple turn and a refurbished carriage, the high side will be multiple turns.
-If you have multiple flights or nonstandard rounded walls it can be still higher.
-Some foreign brands will be less, but this is a big investment and you want to make sure you are dealing with a manufacture that will still supply parts for lifts even if they have discontinued the model you purchased.
+The low price range is for one simple turn and a refurbished carriage, the higher price range will be for multiple turns.
+If you have multiple flights or nonstandard rounded walls the price can be higher.
+Some foreign brands may be less, but this is a big investment and you want to make sure you are dealing with a manufacturer that will still supply parts for lifts even if they have discontinued the model you purchased.
 A U.S. made product is much safer in that regard.

-Outdoor stairchairs that have all components truly designed to be weatherproof tend to run at least $2,000 over the same indoor version but can be counted on for many years to withstand the New York winter weather.
-Some manufactures basically sell slightly modified versions of their indoor lift for outdoors.
-Although less costly, we do not recommend this for this region of the country.
+– Outdoor stairchairs that have all components truly designed to be weatherproof tend to run at least $2,000 over their indoor counterparts.
+However, they can be counted on for many years to withstand the New York winter weather.
+Some manufacturers basically sell slightly modified versions of their indoor lift for outdoors.
+Although less costly, we do not recommend these for this region of the country.

-These stair lifts have some special features required for use in commercial (public) locations that usually add about $1,000 to the equivalent residential lift.
+– These stair lifts have some special features required for commercial (public) locations that usually add about $1,000 to equivalent residential lifts.